-Dates have been confirmed for a 12-week public engagement about the impact of congestion in Harrogate and Knaresborough.
+The 12-week public engagement about the impact of congestion in Harrogate and Knaresborough has ended.

-We want your views on congestion in Harrogate and Knaresborough and what measures you would support being taken forward to address it.
+We asked for your views on congestion in Harrogate and Knaresborough and what measures you would support being taken forward to address it.

-There will be a questionnaire and five public exhibitions to allow people to view information on the proposals.
+There was a questionnaire and five public exhibitions to allow people to view information on the proposals.

-The public engagement follows a study by consultants commissioned by us to look into congestion in Harrogate and Knaresborough, and to consider its impact and how it could be addressed.
+The public engagement followed a study by consultants commissioned by us to look into congestion in Harrogate and Knaresborough, and then to consider its impact and how it can be addressed.

 Work on tackling congestion in Harrogate and Knaresborough has a long history.
 In the 1990s, we developed plans for a Harrogate and Knaresborough relief road, which resulted in the adoption of preferred alignments for both a northern and western relief road.
 Plans for the western alignment were later cancelled, but the northern alignment is still currently an ‘approved’ route.